UK Clinical Pharmacy Association

 Suppression of transplant rejection indication

 Restart treatment in the immediate post-operative period when next dose due.
-If the patient cannot take their usual oral azathioprine post-operatively, their relevant specialist must be consulted for advice.
+If the patient cannot take their usual oral medication post-operatively, their relevant specialist must be consulted for advice on an alternative medication, dose, route, and frequency.

 Where azathioprine is continued, close monitoring of renal function is important so that inadvertent drug accumulation does not occur.